jharaphula/read-rss-feed-using-php/README.md

-# How to read xml based RSS feed using PHP? #
+# How to read xml based RSS feed using PHP simplexml_load_file function? #

 In this app I am using simplexml_load_file() php function to read xml based rss feed.
 After retrive the data from xml feed using a foreach loop I am looping all the items are binding to html.
 Total number of records here I set to 32.
 You can increase this value depending upon your RSS feed.